Russia–South Korea relations: Russian Federation

 After the collapse of the Soviet Union, South Korea and Russia established diplomatic ties in 1991.
 On November 20, 1992 Russia and South Korea signed a protocol providing for regular visits of defence officials and naval vessels between the two countries.

 On July 23, 1997, during a visit of Russian Foreign Minister Yevgeny Primakov to Seoul, a "hot line" agreement was signed providing for the establishment of a special communications link between the official residences of the Russian and South Korean presidents.

 Russian president Vladimir Putin visited Seoul in February 2001, while South Korean president Roh Moo-hyun visited Moscow in September 2004.

 South Korea and Russia are participants in the six-party talks on the North Korea's nuclear proliferation issue.

-In November 2013, Russia and South Korea signed a visa-free travel regime agreement.
+In October 2013, South Korean president Park Geun-hye proposed the "Eurasian Initiative", which projected a unified transport, energy and trade networks across the Eurasian continent, with the goals of enhancing economic cooperation, improving interpersonal ties, building trust, and improving inter-Korean relations through shared prosperity.
+In November 2013, Russia and South Korea signed a visa exemption agreement.